Nuit Blanche news

 Family Business, UK, 1984, 18 minutes, with Aurore Clément, Chantal Akerman, Marilyn Watelet, Leslie Vandermeulen.

-With the support of Cinematek and the Chantal Akerman Foundation.
+With the support of the Cinematek and the Chantal Akerman Foundation.

-Made while Akerman was in the United States to write the screenplay for Golden Eighties, this short film tells the filmmaker’s journey to Los Angeles in search of a rich uncle whom she has long lost touch with and who she hopes will be able to produce her films.
-With an almost Chaplinesque drollery, she evokes family ties, but also properly cinematographic questions, such as the making or financing of a film, acting and, as often in her work, absurdity.
+Made while Akerman was in the United States to write the screenplay for Golden Eighties, this short film tells the filmmaker’s journey to Los Angeles in search of a wealthy uncle whom she has long lost sight of and who she hopes will be able to produce her films.
+With an almost Chaplinesque humor, it evokes family ties, but also specifically cinematic issues, such as the making or financing of a film, acting and, as often in his work, absurdity.

 Presentation of the evening and the exhibition in exchange with the public.

-In the presence of the guests of the evening, among whom (subject to reservation) Sylviane Akerman (Fondation Chantal Akerman), Claire Atherton (editor of many films by Chantal Akerman), Sonia Wieder-Atherton (Composer, musician), Marylin Watelet (producer and actress in the film), Natacha Régnier (Tomorrow we move), Nathalie Richard (Golden Angels), Claire Wauthion (I, You, He, She...),
+In the presence of the guests of the evening, among whom (under reservation) Sylviane Akerman (Chantal Akerman Foundation), Claire Atherton (editor of many films by Chantal Akerman), Sonia Wieder-Atherton (composer, musician), Marylin Watelet (producer and actress in the film), Natacha Régnier (Demain on déménage), Nathalie Richard (Golden EIghties), Claire Wauthion (Je, Tu, Il, Elle...),

 PERFORMATIVE MICRO-EVENTS

-From 9 PM and throughout the evening, will follow on the stage of the forecourt of the Memorial, readings, musical interludes, replays of scenes from Chantal Akerman’s films, including those from Stories of America (evoking the Jewish diaspora in New York), highlighting the indescribable «Jewish humor», between self-derision and absurdity, by the guest artists.
+From 9 p.m. and throughout the evening, there will be a series of readings, musical interludes, and reenactments of scenes from Chantal Akerman’s films, including those from Histoires d'Amérique (evoking the Jewish diaspora in New York)., highlighting the indescribable "Jewish humor", between self-derision and absurdity, by the invited artists.

-Marine Goldwaser begins the stage in her father’s Yiddish theatre company, and receives a cultural heritage that has accompanied her throughout her artistic journey.
+Marine Goldwaser began her stage career with her father’s Yiddish theatre company, and received a cultural heritage that accompanied her throughout her artistic journey.
 Virtuoso of the clarinet, she is today one of the most prominent soloists on the klezmer scene.

 Ask for the detailed program on site!